mSvcBench/muBench/Docs/Manual.md

 pip3 install -r requirements.txt
 ```

-Note: if you had errors in installing the required modules may be that some of them have not been properly compiled in your device.
-There could be some missing `ffi` dev and `cairo` libraries that can be installed with `sudo apt-get install libffi-dev libcairo2`, or it may help to install C/C++ building tools, e.g. `sudo apt-get install build-essential`, `sudo apt-get install cmake` (or `sudo snap install cmake --classic` for latest version) on Ubuntu.
+Note: If you had errors in installing the required modules, it may be that some of them have not been properly compiled in your device.
+There could be some missing `ffi` dev and `cairo` libraries that can be installed with `sudo apt-get install libffi-dev libcairo2`, or it may help to install C/C++ building tools, e.g., `sudo apt-get install build-essential`, `sudo apt-get install cmake` (or `sudo snap install cmake --classic` for latest version) on Ubuntu.

-### Install and access the monitoring framework
+### Install and Access the Monitoring Framework

-µBench uses Prometheus, Grafana, Istio, Kiali and Jaeger to get metrics and traces of generated applications as described [here](../Monitoring/kubernetes-full-monitoring/README.md) .
+µBench uses Prometheus, Grafana, Istio, Kiali and Jaeger to get metrics and traces of generated applications as described [here](../Monitoring/kubernetes-full-monitoring/README.md).
-The file `monitoring-install.sh` install this framework in the cluster.
+The file `monitoring-install.sh` installs this framework in the cluster.
 It can be run either from the µBench Docker bash or by the host shell with

 ```zsh
 cd $HOME/muBench/Monitoring/kubernetes-full-monitoring
 sh ./monitoring-install.sh
 ```

 To access the monitoring framework you can use a browser of your host and the following URLs

 - http://<MASTER_IP>:30000 for Prometheus